ssjang25/ssjang25/README.md

 # Currently,
-- 🌱 I’m learning Swift and the basics of XCode!
+- 🌱 I’m learning the basics of React!

-- 🔭 I’m working on a social media application with my crew.. soon to be published!